peter-duongGHub/T2A2/README.md

 - Relate these tables with a foreign key.
 - Eliminate fields that don't depend on the key.

+### How Normalisation occurs in project
+Each divisible attribute has been provided its own table to rely solely on its own primary key.

+#### 1NF - First Normal Form
+- [x] All columns contain atomic (indivisible) values
+- [x] Each entry in a column is of the same data type.
+- [x] Each column has a unique name.
+- [x] The order in which data is stored does not matter.

+#### 2NF - Second Normal Form
+- [x] All non-key attributes are fully functionally dependent on the primary key (no partial dependency).

+#### 3NF - Third Normal Form
+- [x] There are no transitive dependencies (non-key attributes should not depend on other non-key attributes).

 ### ERD
 ![Crows-Foot-Notation](./docs/ERDT2A2.drawio.png)

+### Other levels of normalisation - Model: User

+### Key/Legend
+#### Entity
+A rectangle representing a data entity (e.g., User, Order, Product).
+-

+#### Attribute
+An oval connected to an entity, representing a property of that entity (e.g., name, price).

+#### Primary Key
+An underlined attribute that uniquely identifies each record within an entity.

+#### Foreign Key
+An attribute that references the primary key of another entity, often shown with a dashed line.

+#### Crow's Foot
+A symbol that indicates the "many" side of a relationship, represented by three lines.

+#### Single Line
+Indicates a "one" relationship, meaning that each instance of an entity can be associated with only one instance of another entity.

+#### Double Line
+Indicates a mandatory relationship, where an instance of one entity must be associated with at least one instance of another entity.

+#### Zero or One
+A circle at the end of a line that indicates the possibility of having no related instance in the relationship.

+#### One or Many
+A combination of a line and a Crow's Foot symbol that shows that an instance may have zero or more related instances.

+#### Relationship Name
+A diamond shape that describes the nature of the relationship between entities (e.g., places, contains).

 ## R7
+### Models
+#### Users
+- User-Games Relationship:
+The relationship between User and Games is a One-to-Many relationship.
+One user can create multiple games although one game has to be created by a user.
+The foreign key will be assigned to the Games table referenced from the primary key associated to the user table.
+- Interaction:

+#### Games

+#### Players

+#### Comments

+#### Records

+#### Events

+#### Category

 ## R8